Lifars/log-checker/README.md

 	  -f FILE, --file FILE  [REQUIRED] Log file path.
 	  -o OUTPUT, --output OUTPUT
 							Output file path.
-If file does not exist, creates new file.
-If not present, output is printed to stout If not specified, output is printed to STDOUT.
+If file does not exist, creates new file.If not specified, output is printed to STDOUT.
 	  -a, --address         Search only for ip addresses.
 If none of the address, domain or hash flag is specified, it search for all mentioned.